 3. Add VMs to Segments

 Lastly, we simply need to add a workload into our new NSX-T Segments.
 In the below screenshots you will note the deployment of two VMs – a Web Server (T001-WEB-01) and a Database Server (T001-DB-01).
-Each VM has been assigned to the relevant NSX-T Segment, and their IP configuration amended to reflect it’s subnet and the correct default gateway (i.e. – the correct interface on the Tier-1 Gateway).
+Each VM has been assigned to the appropriate NSX-T Segment, and their IP configuration amended to reflect it’s subnet and the correct default gateway (i.e. – the correct interface on the Tier-1 Gateway).

 VM Name | Role | IP Address | Gateway/Tier-1 Gateway Interface |